stevana/hot-swapping-state-machines2/README.md

      (potentially reading and writing to disk);
   6. Serialise the output into a response in bytes;
   7. Wait for the socket to be writable;
-  8. Send the response bytes back to the client and close the socket.
+  8. `send` the response bytes back to the client and close the socket.

 Each of these stages could be a state machine which runs in parallel with all the other stages.
 Structuring services in this pipeline fashion was